 Sepsis and Septic Shock

-Compassionate Medical Malpractice Lawyers in Dallas
+Compassionate Medical Malpractice Lawyers in Dallas, TX

 Sepsis is a potentially life-threatening illness caused when infections go untreated.
 Often referred to as “poisoning of the blood,” sepsis occurs when the body detects an infection and releases chemicals into the bloodstream.
 This reaction can cause an inflammatory response.
 If left unnoticed, the inflammation can cause tissue damage, organ failure, and potentially death.